aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 **[expose_headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Expose-Headers){target="_blank"}**: `List[str]` | `[]` | Any additional header beyond the [safe listed by CORS specification](https://developer.mozilla.org/en-US/docs/Glossary/CORS-safelisted_response_header){target="_blank"}.
 **[max_age](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Max-Age){target="_blank"}**: `int` | `` | Only for pre-flight requests if you choose to have your function to handle it instead of API Gateway
 **[allow_credentials](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Credentials){target="_blank"}**: `bool` | `False` | Only necessary when you need to expose cookies, authorization headers or TLS client certificates.

-#### Pre-flight

-Pre-flight (OPTIONS) calls are typically handled at the API Gateway level as per [our sample infrastructure](#required-resources), no Lambda integration necessary.
-However, ALB expects you to handle pre-flight requests.

-For convenience, we automatically handle that for you as long as you [setup CORS in the constructor level](#cors).

-## Advanced

 ### Fine grained responses